-If you choose to use supplements, give your protection dog approximately 500 mg of the substance per day for each 25 pounds of body weight.
-If you are feeding your dog glucosamine rich foods, simply feed him the foods on a regular basis without overfeeding, and the appropriate amount should be absorbed.
+If you choose to use supplements, give your protection dog approximately 500 mg of the substance per day for every 25 pounds of body weight.
+If you are feeding your dog glucosamine-rich foods, simply feed him the foods on a regular basis without overfeeding, and the appropriate amount should be absorbed.
 For maximum nutritional benefits, always give your dog raw food and never feed him cooked bones of any kind.

 The best natural sources of glucosamine for your personal protection dogs include the following: